J535D165/recordlinkage/README.md

 This package, **recordlinkage**, is a Python package to link records in or between datasources.
 The package provides a set of additonal tools needed for record linkage such as indexing methods and similarity measures.
 The package is developed for research and linking of small or medium sized files.

-This project is inspired on the **Freely Extensible Biomedical Record Linkage** (FEBRL) project, which is a great project.
+This project is inspired on the **Freely Extensible Biomedical Record Linkage (FEBRL)** project, which is a great project.
 This project takes advence of the **pandas** package.
 This flexible and powerful data analysis and manipulation library for Python makes the record linkage process much easier.

 One of the aims of this project is to make it easy to implement your own extensions for your own projects.
 Extensions like custom indeixng methods and data comparison methods.

 ## Simple linking example
 Import the ``recordlinkage`` module that contains all important tools for the linking of records.
-Also import two Pandas dataframes with example data named ``censusdataA`` and ``censusdataB``.
+Also import two **pandas** dataframes with example data named ``censusdataA`` and ``censusdataB``.

 ```python
 import recordlinkage